020 88309782

 Victorian floorboards restoration

-• Start by renting high-quality floorboards sanding equipment and machines in order to save your time, energy, and elbow grease.
+• Start by renting high-quality floorboards sanding equipment and machines to save your time, energy, and elbow grease.
 You will need two sanding machines: a belt sander for the entire surface of the floor and an edger or an orbital sander for all corners and hard to access areas.

 Floorboards after sanding and refinishing process

 • Remove baseboards and trims with a trim pry bar, numbering them carefully for easy reinstallation before you start.
 After that, check the floor for nails or screws that protrude above the surface.
-Secure them back before you begin floorboards sanding.
+Secure them back before you begin floorboard sanding.
 Fill any gaps between the floorboards with a solvent-based resin if they are small.
 Fill larger gaps with narrow wood strips that match the colour of the rest of the floor.

-• Put on safety glasses and a dust mas, even if the floorboards sanding machine has an inbuilt dust collector.
+• Put on safety glasses and a dust mask, even if the floorboard sanding machine has an inbuilt dust collector.
 Fit a medium grit sanding disk, which would be the 40 grit, on the pad of the upright orbital sander according to the manufacturer's directions.
 Start at one end of the room.
 Turn on the machine and move forward, holding the machine in front of you.
 You should move in the direction of the wood’s grain.
 When you reach the opposite end of the room, turn the machine off and move to the adjoining planks, turn around and begin sanding again.
 Don’t press down the machine or treat one spot for too long or the floorboards can easily get damaged.
 Use the edger sander in the same way, passing it over the floor in the direction of the wood’s grain and not stopping in any area for too long.

 • After the stain dries completely, apply a semi-gloss finish to the floor with a medium pile roller.
 Let it dry and sand it with the 150 grit sandpaper.
 Vacuum and repeat as many times as specified by the manufacturer.